Thomas Fowell Buxton

 Brewing, in particular, was a respectable industry for an aristocrat, or indeed a Christian family to be involved in.
 This may seem odd to us, but this was in the days before many people had access to clean water, and beer was seen as a necessity, in a way that is not the case today.
 In fact, evangelical Christians in particular had become involved in the beer industry.

 Beer - a Healthy Alternative to Gin!

 The mid-18th century, had seen a huge rise in the consumption of cheap spirits, especially gin, with terrible social consequences.
 Christian businessmen saw beer as a way of giving people the drink they needed without destroying their lives.
-Buxton was typical of his type, combining shrewd business sense with deep concern for his fellow man.
+Thomas was typical of his type, combining shrewd business sense with deep concern for his fellow man.